 - A hamper for your clean towels, fresh out of the dryer

-- A bucket/garbage can for your dirty towels that you can clean and sanitize (I use one from Young Living)
+- A bucket/garbage can for the dirty towels that you can clean and sanitize (I use a bucket from Young Living)

 - Once you get all your towels, run all of them through the washing machine once to remove any extra fibers that can make an extra mess.